klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 <!-- (I used [`GOTO`](https://en.wikipedia.org/wiki/Goto) statements all over the place.) -->

 During high-school lessons we competed to write demo-programs on our [TI-82](https://en.wikipedia.org/wiki/TI-82) calculators.
-The king of the hill was a classmate who quickly earned the nickname "Hacker-Björn".
+The king of the hill was a classmate nicknamed "Hacker-Björn".
 One morning he kept energetically tapping his calculator while refusing to reveal anything.
 As he finally and triumphantly announced his demo, we gathered over his calculator like a flock of hungry gulls.
 He unveiled a smooth animation resembling the twisting of DNA.